genestack/user-docs/docs/user-guide/doc-odm-user-guide/transformations/available-images-reference.md

 - `latest` is an alias for the most recent stable version of an image.
 Use it for exploration and development.
 - Specific tags (for example, `0.0.7`) pin the job to a particular image version.
 Use them when you need to reproduce a previous result - the exact image and version used in any job are recorded in its logs.

----

-## Known limitations

-Only one transformation process can be run per attachment.

-!!! warning "Editorial TODO: resolve before publishing"
-    Verify: the one-transformation-per-attachment constraint is not present in transformation-images-develop/.
-Confirm against another source (e.g. the attachment-transformation.md migration source or the Applications layer) before treating it as authoritative.